Pinch Pot Clay Elephant Art Lesson For Kids

 - using a little water to help smooth out rough or dry areas

-Step 3: Use hands to pinch around the edge and make sure not to make walls too thin.
+Use your hands to pinch around the edge and make sure not to make walls too thin.
 The walls should probably be around 1/8” thick to support the shell when flipped on its side.

 Build similar sized clay feet that will be able to support the weight of your clay pinch pot and head.

-Step 11: Make sure clay legs are attached completely.
+Make sure the clay legs are attached completely.
 Blending the seam with your finger should help.

 The ends or feet of your elephant may become a little larger, but that works if it is supporting the weight.

-Step 15: Glaze bisque fired clay or paint.
+Glaze bisque-fired clay or paint.
 We used Mayco Stroke and Coat in Moody Blue.
 The simplistic nature of just using one color works well for this ceramic project.
 However, it is really up to the artist to make that decision.

 - Fun Clay Monster Art Lesson For Kids